Zalexanninev15/Jetpack-Downgrader/README.md

 #### [SADRW2]

-* **Component** - this setting is **only** necessary if you decide to use SADRW2 in your projects (the setting will help you skip the "user-interface" and remove the waiting for input after the end of the application)
+* **Component** - this setting is **only** necessary if you decide to use SADRW2 in your projects (the setting will help you skip the "user-interface" and remove the waiting for input after the end of the application).
+This setting disables access to the file **path.txt** and adds the ability to specify, as a parameter for running the EXE application, the path to the folder with the game.
+For example: start sadrw2.exe D:\TEST\STEAM_SA
+* **SelectFolderUI** - using GUI for select the folder with the game (path using **path.txt** or **Copmonent=true** are overwritten to the new)

 #### [Only]